 “Nature for Health”

-Is an exciting new joint project with ourselves, Artisans Collective a Community Hub at the Old Library Prestatyn, Denbighshire Countryside Service, Tai Sir Ddinbych – Denbighshire Housing, Healthy Prestatyn Iach / Healthy Rhuddlan Iach and HGC Dinbych Arfordirol ac Abergele / NWP Denbighshire Coastal and Abergele.
+Is an exciting co production with ourselves, Artisans Collective.
+Denbighshire Countryside Service, Tai Sir Ddinbych – Denbighshire Housing.
+Healthy Prestatyn Iach / Healthy Rhuddlan Iach and HGC Dinbych Arfordirol ac Abergele / NWP Denbighshire Coastal and Abergele.

-During 2018 Morfa Gateway entered Wales in Bloom as part of the Prestatyn entry and as part of The RHS “It’s Your Neighbourhood” .
-Which has changed attitudes in our community.
+In 2018 Morfa Gateway entered Wales in Bloom as part of the Prestatyn entry and as part of The RHS “It’s Your Neighbourhood”.

 We are proactively working to reduce social isolation and strengthen our community values, traditions and cultures.
 Via our voluntary community activities including social prescribing